ewanc26/website/content/blog/mastodon-markov-chains.md

 As you would see from [@ewan_mrkv@infosec.exchange](https://infosec.exchange/@ewan_mrkv), it takes my posts and spits out new randomised posts, which usually is gibberish.

+## Why did I create one?

+I created [@ewan_mrkv@infosec.exchange](https://infosec.exchange/@ewan_mrkv) as I had seen other Markov chain generative bots such as [@chain@brain.d.on-t.work](https://brain.d.on-t.work/@chain) (which is built from [@kopper@brain.d.on-t.work](https://brain.d.on-t.work/@kopper)'s posts).
+It sparked interest in the gibberish that it could generate, but I wanted to keep it updated, so *I did it myself!*

+### Open source?

+I also made it open-source with the [MIT Licence](https://opensource.org/license/mit) so that other people could use my shoddy code *(If it works, don't touch it!)* and build on it.

+I'm honestly just glad I was able to use Python again.
+It was fun to code!

 ## How Does the Script work?

 Here is a brief explanation of how [the Mastodon Markov chain bot](https://github.com/ewanc26/mastodon-markov) works.
 If you'd like to learn how Markov chains work, I recommend watching [this video by Harvard](https://www.youtube.com/watch?v=JHwyHIz6a8A).